New York

-This is your free New York City Guide!
+This is our free city guide to New York!
 The “Big Apple” is a great city to visit at any time of the year and there’s always plenty to do!
 It’s huge though, so plan where you stay and map out your time to make the most of it.
 Here are our personal recommendations of what to see…

 WHAT TO DO IN NEW YORK

 Statue Of Liberty – She’s the icon of New York and you’ll find her just off the southern edge of Manhattan Island.
-You can book a trip to Liberty Island from Battery Park or on the Statue Cruises website and included in your ticket is access to the statue’s ‘pedestal’.
-Book early though to get the much sought after ‘crown tickets’ which allow you to climb up the statue.
+You can book a trip to Liberty Island on the Statue City Cruises website as there are limited numbers of ‘on the day’ tickets.
+Your island ticket includes an audio tour and a trip to Ellis Island below.
+You can also get tickets for the statue’s ‘pedestal’ which offers slightly better views.
+Book 3 months or so in advance though to get the much sought after ‘crown tickets’ which allow you to climb up the statue.
 The cruises to the island are always busy, so if you can’t get a ticket, our advice would be to hop on board the Staten Island Ferry which is free.
-It will give you some great views of the New York skyline as well as taking you nearer to the Statue.
+It will give you some great views of the New York skyline as well as taking you nearer to the Statue of Liberty.
 The only downside is that you have to wait for a ferry back – they are frequent though.

-Statue of Liberty: Read more, ticket prices, hours & map…
+Statue of Liberty: Read More, Ticket Prices & Map…

 Ellis Island – Just off the southern tip of Manhattan, this island and its grand buildings were the gateway to a new life in the USA for immigrants arriving between 1892 and 1954.
 It’s now the National Immigration Museum after being restored in the late 1980s.
 Many original features remain so you get a real taste of what it would have been like to arrive as an immigrant and we thought it was fascinating.
 Access to the museum and island are free, but you’ll need to pay for a joint ticket with the Statue of Liberty cruises to get you there.